ghostrider-05/RL-docs/docs/guide/multiplayer/02_publishing.md

 ## .vdf file

 Next, create a new text file and change the file extension to .vdf.
-This is a Valve Description File (probably) which contains the info Steam needs to properly offer your map to people on the workshop.
+This is a file format for Steam metadata storage (in the [KeyValues]() format) which contains the information Steam needs to properly offer your map to people on the workshop.
 Open it in your favorite text editor.
 Insert this:

 ```vdf
 "workshopitem"